Mind the gap: Challenges of deep learning approaches to Theory of Mind: Towards Theory of Mind: Which biases are needed?

 This does not mean that DL definitely has to emulate these steps to acquire ToM.
 However, it might be informative to keep in mind that developing ToM takes time and usually progresses along this sequence in humans.
 One possibility is that these stages might constitute a curriculum for training DRL agents\cite{matiisen2019teacher,forestier2017intrinsically}.
 Alternatively, these steps might simply constitute points of comparison and useful benchmarks.
 Also, the progression of these steps might also indicate something about how easy or complex it is to acquire that stage, not only in humans but also in DL models.
 In particular, it is relatively easy to learn the stage of “diverse desires”, because desires are clearly evident in behavior and thus could be learned from visual input.
 On the contrary, it seems very hard if not impossible to learn the last step (hidden mind states) from visual input alone, as the overt behavior is dissociated from the internal states in the cases relevant to this step.

 Based on the human ToM research one can say that children represent the minds of others and they acquire it in a step-by-step manner.
 In other words, at least some aspects of the representation of the minds of others are learned.
 Furthermore, we also know that one crucial input for acquiring full-blown ToM is language \cite{milligan2007language,hale2003influence,wellman2014making,wellman2020reading,peterson2005steps}.
-Deaf children born to parents who do not master sign language develop ToM much later and their development is dependent on learning sign language \cite{peterson2005steps,wellman2014making,wellman2020reading}.
+For instance, deaf children born to parents who do not master sign language develop ToM much later and their development is dependent on learning sign language \cite{peterson2005steps,wellman2014making,wellman2020reading}.
+Furthermore, a recent meta-analysis demonstrated that language training enhances performance in ToM tasks \cite{hofmann2016training}.
 Currently, there is no evidence that the later steps of ToM (i.e. understanding of false belief and hidden mind states) can develop without language input.
 Thus, DL agents in these open-ended environments might need to be combined with the capabilities of large language models \cite{devlin2018bert,radford2019language,brown2020language,fedus2021switch}.
+Here also lies one potential avenue for DL to significantly contribute to the ToM research.
+Namely, the assumption in the research on human ToM is that specific linguistic input drives the development of ToM skills.
+For instance, using verbs that relate to specific mental states (e.g. “know", “think", “believe") could underlie the understanding of these mental states \cite{hofmann2016training, rakoczy2022foundations}.
+One could provide the DL models the exact or at least a similar language input as infants and young children get and manipulate the amount of ToM-specific linguistic input.
+In DL models one can not only establish the importance of language input, which most ToM-researchers would agree with, but specifically investigate which type of linguistic input (e.g., which exact phrases) drive specific ToM-skills.

-However, there are still many unknowns about ToM in humans \cite{apperly2010mindreaders,wellman2014making, heyes2014cultural,quesque2020theory}.
+Finally, there are still many unknowns about ToM in humans \cite{apperly2010mindreaders,wellman2014making, heyes2014cultural,quesque2020theory}.
 In particular, the neural and computational basis of ToM is relatively unknown and unexplored (but see \cite{baker2017rational,jara2019theory}).
 Historically, one research direction has been about explaining ToM through the activity of so-called mirror neurons (\cite{gallese1998mirror,rizzolatti2008mirrors}).
 However, strong criticisms of this view (\cite{hickok2014myth,heyes2010mirror}) have curbed the enthusiasm of these early claims and the relative interest in mirror neurons has decreased considerably \cite{heyes2022happened}.
-As explained in the next section, we see such controversies as an opportunity for DL researchers.
+As explained below, we see such controversies as an opportunity for DL researchers.